rlridenour/jekyll-blog/_posts/2010-03-29-people-have-always-wanted-philosophers-to-provide.md

 comments: true

 ---

-<blockquote>People have always wanted philosophers to provide digestible wisdom, yet it is as true now as it was in Plato’s time that disciplined thinking is hard.
-So next time you sit next to a philosopher on a plane, talk about the movie, not the meaning of life.</p></blockquote>
+<blockquote class="big">People have always wanted philosophers to provide digestible wisdom, yet it is as true now as it was in Plato’s time that disciplined thinking is hard.
+So next time you sit next to a philosopher on a plane, talk about the movie, not the meaning of life.</blockquote>

-<div class="attribution"><a href="http://www.moreintelligentlife.com/content/ideas/anthony-gottlieb/what-do-philosophers-believe">Anthony Gottlieb</a></div>
+<cite class="big"><a href="http://www.moreintelligentlife.com/content/ideas/anthony-gottlieb/what-do-philosophers-believe">Anthony Gottlieb</a></cite>